ORIGINAL ISSUE 1/1/2019

 38. NOT A JOINT VENTURE

-39. ABANDONING A PRODUCTION
+39. ABANDONMENT OF PRODUCTION

 40. PAYMENT DELAYS